Breast: Male breasts

 Both females and males develop breasts from the same embryological tissues.
+Anatomically, male breasts do not normally contain lobules and acini that are present in females.
+In rare instances, it is possible for very few lobules to be present; this makes it possible for some men to develop lobular carcinoma of the breast.
 Normally, males produce lower levels of estrogens and higher levels of androgens, namely testosterone, which suppress the effects of estrogens in developing excessive breast tissue.
 In boys and men, abnormal breast development is manifested as gynecomastia, the consequence of a biochemical imbalance between the normal levels of estrogen and testosterone in the male body.
 Around 70% of boys temporarily develop breast tissue during adolescence.
 The condition usually resolves by itself within two years.
 When male lactation occurs, it is considered a symptom of a disorder of the pituitary gland.

 Plastic surgery

-Plastic surgery can be performed to augment or reduce the size of breasts, or reconstruct the breast in cases of deformative disease, such as breast cancer.
+Plastic surgery can be performed to augment or reduce the size of breasts, or to reconstruct the breast in cases of deformative disease, such as breast cancer.
 Breast augmentation and breast lift (mastopexy) procedures are done only for cosmetic reasons, whereas breast reduction is sometimes medically indicated.
 In cases where a woman's breasts are severely asymmetrical, surgery can be performed to either enlarge the smaller breast, reduce the size of the larger breast, or both.

 Breast augmentation surgery generally does not interfere with future ability to breastfeed.
 Breast reduction surgery more frequently leads to decreased sensation in the nipple-areola complex, and to low milk supply in women who choose to breastfeed.
-Implants can interfere with mammography (breast x-rays images).
+Implants can interfere with mammography (breast x-ray images).